oshi/oshi/FAQ.md

 What minimum Java version is required?
 ========
 Beginning with version 2.5, OSHI uses Java 8 as the improved date/time classes are needed.
-A 2.5.1-java7 version has been released using a dependency to the threeten.org backport and a nominal effort will be made to continue this compatibility in the future, although there are no guarantees.
+A 2.5.1-java7 and 2.6-m-java7 version were released using a dependency to the threeten.org backport but no further Java 7 support is planned.
 Users are encouraged to update to Java 8.

 Which operating systems are supported?